FooBarRaz/aoc-cli/README.md

 2. Pass the session token as an argument to the `new` command using the `-s` or `--session` flag.

-You can get your session token by logging into your Advent of Code account and inspecting your cookies in the DevTools.
+You can get your session token by going to the Advent of Code site while logged in, and inspecting your cookies in the DevTools.
 Search for the string `session=` and copy the value of the `value` attribute of the input element.
 This is your session token.

 ## Features